Quansight/Quansight-website/apps/labs/posts/napari-conda-constructor-menuinst.md

 ## A new installer generation pipeline

-When we started working on napari, they were already building graphical installers, using [BeeWare](https://beeware.org/)'s Briefcase.
+When we started working on napari, it was already publishing graphical installers, using [BeeWare](https://beeware.org/)'s Briefcase.
 [Briefcase](https://briefcase.readthedocs.io/en/stable/) allows you to take your Python code and its dependencies, and bundle them in a OS-native installer, including iOS and Android!
 The dependencies are fetched from PyPI, except for the Python interpreter, which is obtained from their ["Python support" packages](https://github.com/beeware?q=Python+support&type=all).

 After assessing the state of the art, we came up with one of the first Napari Advancement Proposals (NAPs), [NAP-2](https://napari.org/dev/naps/2-conda-based-packaging.html), where we discussed the rationale and expected outcomes of our work.
 In this NAP we proposed dropping PyPI as the source for our installers, in favor of conda-forge.
 Moving to [conda-forge](https://conda-forge.org/) based distribution had a series of instant advantages: